ccin2p3/samplerr/README.md

 ![sampler diagram](https://rawgit.com/ccin2p3/samplerr/master/doc/samplerr.svg)

-In this example, samplerr ingests a metric which has a 10s interval.
-It then downsamples it to 4 different archives with different consolidation functions.
+In this example, samplerr ingests a metric which has a 5s interval.
+It then downsamples it to 3 different archives with different consolidation functions.
 It keeps different retention policies for each elasticsearch index.
-For instance, the highest resolution data is kept for one day, while the lowest resolution is kept for 10 years.
+For instance, the highest resolution data (30s) is kept for two days, while the lowest resolution (3h) is kept for 1 year.
+The disk footprint is the same for all three data stores.

 ## Features